cjhuo/Android-Samsung-Ble-APIs-Bluez/README.md

 Reason why I dig out the APIs on S3
 ===================================
 Of course first reason is because I want to have the little board built from our lab with TI's CC2540 BLE chip talk to not only S4 but also S3 that I have.
 Indicated from the SDK API Guide Samsung provided on their SDK website, they provided the API that works with Bluez stack in the past which they called verion 1.0.
 And now the APIs on S4 is 2.0.
-However, I couldn't find the place whey they used to release their API with version 1.0.
+However, I couldn't find the place where they used to release their API with version 1.0.
 In fact, I saw developers kept asking for it from the time Galaxy S3 was introduced which claims Smart-Ready.

 Clues from Play Store
 =====================